 Going forward, it is expected that websites and mobile apps will be the Voice User Interface (VUI) enables.
 That is to boost management.

 If VUI becomes successful, consumers will find it easier to ask a question rather than picking their device and click through it until the right answer appears.
 This will lead to a screen-less user experience.
 As for the apps, they will become more integrated into everyone’s life.

-The pandemic does not only affect the way we live, work, and play; it also changed how we perceive and expect for UI design.
-You may see skeuomorphism, neumorphism, super minimalism, or high contrast design.
-However, the bottom line is that users will always look for simplicity, customization, ease of use and pleasure.
+The pandemic does not only affect the way we live, work, and play; it also changes how we perceive and expect for User Interface Design.
+You may see Skeuomorphism, Neumorphism, Super minimalism, or High contrast design.
+However, the bottom line is that users will always look for simplicity, customisation, ease of use and pleasure.
 The design itself is not very important to them, but it is the experience that matters.